cs3157-borowski/guides/login.md

 # Getting Started in UNIX Coding Environment

 Welcome to COMSW 3157 Advanced Programming with Dr. Brian Borowski!
-Prior to this course, you may have used various coding environments like Codio, VSCode, etc. But this guide will introduce you to the one that we use for AP.
+Prior to this course, you may have used various coding environments like Eclipse, Codio, VSCode, etc. You may have some prior experience with using the command line, but this class requires really getting comfortable with it.
 It is very important that you read through this guide so that you will be able to do the assignments for this course.

 You will be interacting with the UNIX coding environment via the command line.